Zilliqa/dev-portal-old/docs/dev-tools-explorer.md

 ## Viewblock
 ![Viewblock](../assets/application/tools/viewblock.png)

-Viewblock explorer allows you to look at the status of your transaction, current status of the zilliqa network, contract source code etc.
+Viewblock explorer allows you to look at the status of your transaction, current status of the Zilliqa network, contract source code etc.

 | Network | Link |
 | ------- | ---- |